AtMyTable

 Step 1: Preheat & Blend

-For air-fryer version scroll down to air0fryer section.
+For the air-fryer version, scroll down to the air-fryer section.

-Roll the rice balls mixture into balls or tots shapes.
+Roll the rice ball mixture into balls or tot shapes, like veggie balls.
 If it's too wet, add a bit more flour gradually – but be cautious, as too much flour can affect the taste.
-Place them on an oiled or non-stick large baking sheet.
+Place them on a non-stick large baking sheet or oiled parchment paper.

 Air Fryer Option: